decentralized-identity/bbs-signature/draft-bbs-signatures.md

 The IKM input to KeyGen MUST be infeasible to guess and MUST be kept secret.
 One possibility is to generate IKM from a trusted source of randomness.
 Guidelines on constructing such a source are outside the scope of this document.

-Secret keys MAY be generated using other methods; in this case they MUST be infeasible to guess and MUST be indistinguishable from uniformly random modulo q.
+Secret keys MAY be generated using other methods; in this case they MUST be infeasible to guess and MUST be indistinguishable from uniformly random modulo r.

 BBS proofs are nondeterministic, meaning care must be taken against attacks arising from using bad randomness, for example, the nonce reuse attack on ECDSA [@HDWH12].
 It is RECOMMENDED that the presentation header used in this specification contain a nonce chosen at random from a trusted source of randomness, see the (#presentation-header-selection) for additional considerations.